James4Ever0/agi_computer_control/active_documentation_helper/README.md

 some small objectives like using vim, run shell commands, navigate and so on must be completed successfully before going to auto exploration.

 the exploration shall be limited by time.

+---

+godlang is just a name. we choose it because this is cybergod we are working with.